demo-repositories/schwab-poc/sanity/README.md

 You should be able to:

 1. `cd sanity` from the project root
+2. Create a `.env` file with the appropriate values if you haven't already
-2. `npm install`
+3. `npm install`
-3. Open your studio at [http://localhost:3333/structure](http://localhost:3333/structure)
+4. Open your studio at [http://localhost:3333/structure](http://localhost:3333/structure)

 ## Deployment